the-linck/VBScript-CRUD/README.md

     Encapsulates the clauses of SQL logic, letting you build statements with commands in any order and have a standard SQL output.
 * [**DB_Entity.asp**](docs/DB_Entity.md)
     Extends VBScript-Reflect's *_Entity.asp*, adding properties and methods used to operante in database with Entities.

+## Why not whole evertything in classes?

+Notice that we use 3 files with structures (*Database*, *Statement*, and *Conditions*), that are actually plain VBScript "classes", not using *VBScript-Reflect*'s extension include or even the one we provide.
+But why?

+Native structures, without a extension include - and it's variables, properties and methods - are obviously far faster both in compilation and execution.
+Also, this structs needn't any complex functionality, like reflection or static properties, so native implementation is all we need for the job.

+So keep this performance tip: **restrict the use of the *DB_Entity.asp* extension include to the classes used to access your database**.

 # Deconstructed SQL